 At the end of the skating season, siphon off melted water using a pump or simple siphon system before lifting up the liner.
 Getting it up early will help prevent your grass from being damaged.
 You’ll need a new liner each year, so go ahead and toss the old one when the season is done.

-By following the above steps, tips, and tricks, parents can create their very own backyard rink for safe, socially distanced fun this winter.
+By following the above steps, tips, and tricks, parents can create their very own backyard outdoor rink for safe, socially distanced fun this winter.